 Values are expressed in plain language that younger pupils can use.
 Care, Achieve and Believe gives staff a consistent vocabulary to reinforce effort, kindness and resilience.
 The mission statement reinforces the same message, prioritising a safe, happy and engaging environment where pupils feel they belong, and linking this directly to aspiration and contribution beyond school.

 Leadership stability matters in a small setting, because changes are felt quickly.
-Mrs Joanne Munro is listed as Headteacher and Principal on both the school website and the national Get Information About Schools service.
+Mrs Joanne Munro is listed as Headteacher and Principal on both the school website and the national official records service.
 The March 2023 inspection confirms that a new principal had been in post since September 2022, which is a helpful marker for families interested in current direction and decision-making.

 There is also a deeper historical thread than many parents expect from a modern primary.
 Local historical records describe an educational foundation being formalised in 1865, with the current school building opened on 11 May 1914.
 In practical terms, this heritage tends to show up as continuity of place and a strong local identity, rather than formality.